 Like the roller coasters of your childhood, markets have ups and downs.
 Some of the twists and turns come out of nowhere, others you can see coming ahead of time.
-The root of any market fluctuation is supply and demand.
+The root of any freight market fluctuation is supply and demand.
 Your mind may jump to weekly changes in commodity markets or following that year’s harvest of corn, sugar cane, or soybeans, to name a few.

 Freight Market Challenges

 Weather events like blizzards, hurricanes, and other natural disasters can increase transit time or stop trucks and carrier hubs in their tracks.
-Once back up and running, demand continues to rise as additional freight moves are added to the queue.

 Seasonality in the south and southeastern states when there is an increased amount of harvested produce will draw drivers to move the material before it goes bad.
-Seasonality can also be seen in the increased traffic at ports during Quarter 3 and Quarter 4 when holiday items are coming into the USA and need to be moved to a store near you.

 Customer Story